newfold-labs/how-we-work/5-wordpress.md

 ## Minimum Supported Versions

-_Last updated: March 2022_
+_Last updated: January 2023_

 ### WordPress Core

-We officially support the last two major releases of WordPress in our products.
+We officially support the last three major releases of WordPress in our products.
 We always strive for more and expect products to gracefully degrade whenever possible, prompting users to update.

 _Major releases of WordPress are 5.6, 5.7, 5.8 not WordPress 3.x or WordPress 4.x._